soedinglab/plass/README.md

 ### Compile from source
 Compiling from source has the advantage that it will be optimized to the specific system, which should improve its performance.
 To compile `git`, `g++` (4.6 or higher) and `cmake` (3.0 or higher) are required.
-Afterwards, the PLASS binary will be located in the `build/bin` directory.
+Afterwards, the PLASS and PenguiN binaries will be located in the `build/bin` directory.

       git clone https://github.com/soedinglab/plass.git
       cd plass